papimenon/docs/docs/pages/how-to-guides/mas-creation-tutorial/mas-tutorial.md

 3. **Deployment**: This section contains deployment-related information:
    - `deployment_options`: Defines how the agent can be deployed
      - `url=AnyUrl("file://.")`: Specifies that the source code is located in the current directory (relative to where the manifest is being used)
-     - `framework_config`: Specifies that this is a LangGraph application with the graph defined in `marketing_campaign:graph`
+     - `framework_config`: Specifies that this is a LangGraph application with the graph defined in `marketing_campaign.app:graph`

    - `env_vars`: Lists the environment variables required by the marketing campaign.
    - `dependencies`: Lists the agents that our application depends on.
 Each dependency specifies: